Human leg: Plantar fasciitis

 A plantar fasciitis foot stretch is one of the recommended methods to reduce pain caused by plantar fasciitis (Figure 1).
 To do the plantar fascia stretch, while sitting in a chair place the ankle on the opposite knee and hold the toes of the impaired foot, slowly pulling back.
 The stretch should be held for approximately ten seconds, three times per day.

 Medial tibial stress syndrome (shin splint)

 Several methods can be utilized to help control pain caused by shin splints.
 Placing ice on the affected area prior to and after running will aid in reducing pain.
-In addition, wearing orthotic devices including a neoprene sleeve (Figure 2) and wearing appropriate footwear such as a foot arch can help to eliminate the condition.
+In addition, wearing orthoses (orthotic devices), including a neoprene sleeve (Figure 2) and wearing appropriate footwear such as a foot arch can help to eliminate the condition.
 Stretching and strengthening of the anterior tibia or medial tibia by performing exercises of plantar and dorsi flexors such as calf stretch can also help in easing the pain.